rudderlabs/rudder-airflow-provider/README.md

 | connection_id       | airflow connection to use for connecting to rudderstack api | string  | rudderstack_default |

 Rudderstack operator supports all the parameters supported by [airflow base operator](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/baseoperator/index.html)

+For more detailed guide on how to run the DAG in airflow, refer to this [guide](https://rudderstack.com/docs/warehouse-actions/airflow-provider)

 # License